Bliss (The Powerpuff Girls): Appearances

 The first teaser image was released in September 2017, the image has shown Bliss from the back and in silhouette, but with her purple coloring visible.
 The character was first shown fully at the MCM London Comic Con on Friday, October 27, 2017.
-She debuted on the series in the first part of the five-part television movie The Power of Four, each part of the movie was named explicitly with a pun on the characters name, the first one being "Find Your Bliss", followed by "Bliss Reminisce", "Blisster Sister", "Breaking Bliss" and "Blisstersweet Symphony".
+She debuted on the series in the first part of the five-part television movie The Power of Four, each part of the movie was named explicitly with a pun on the character's name, the first one being "Find Your Bliss", followed by "Bliss Reminisce", "Blisster Sister", "Breaking Bliss", and "Blisstersweet Symphony".
 All parts were aired on television as episodes of the series.
 The character returned in the episode "Never Been Blissed" in 2018 during the series' twentieth anniversary, and in the episode "Lights Out!".

 Outside of animation she has been featured in merchandise such as headphones, cupcake toppers and several t-shirts.

 Powers and abilities

 As a response to a rival's creation of the perfect little boy, Professor Utonium created Bliss out of sugar, spice, and everything nice; however, he accidentally used Chemical W (as opposed to the other Powerpuff Girls who were created with Chemical X) which gave Bliss unique psionic powers (telekinesis, short-range teleportation, and energy) that neither her sisters nor their original counterparts possess.
 Her unique abilities are difficult for her to control and she sometimes loses control of them when she feels any form of emotion.